JibranKalia/printf/README.md

 ### Compile with your files

-Here is a quick prog to test static library created before :
+Here is a quick program to test static library created before :

 Compile included tests files like this: ⇣
 ```